 Traditional Mexican cuisine is central to the cultural identity of the communities that practice and transmit it from generation to generation.
 Farming techniques such as the milpa and cooking processes like nixtamalization, as well as specialized utensils, ritual practices and community customs all form a part of the comprehensive cultural model that makes up Mexican cuisine.
 Culinary customs have been passed down through generations and ensure community cohesion as group identity is expressed through food preparation.
-Learn more about Mexican cuisine:Continue to 5 of 7 below.
+See examples of Oaxacan Cuisine and Yucatecan Cuisine.Continue to 5 of 7 below.

 05 of 07